 unexplained weight loss, fever or weakness combined with joint pain.

-If you have any of these symptoms for more than two weeks, see your doctor.
+If you have any of these symptoms for more than 2 weeks, see your doctor.

-Treatment depends on the type and severity of arthritis.
-It's important a correct diagnosis is made before beginning any treatment.
-Generally, for most types of arthritis, the treatment will include:
+Treatment depends on the type of arthritis and how severe it is.
+It's important to get a correct diagnosis before beginning any treatment.
+Generally, for most types of arthritis, the treatment includes:

 in some cases surgery to correct or prevent deformity, increase mobility and improve quality of life.

-A variety of self care practices can help people control and reduce the effects of arthritis.
-These may include:
+A range of self-care practices can help you manage and reduce the effects of arthritis.

-weight control to prevent extra stress on weight-bearing joints
+weight management to prevent extra stress on weight-bearing joints

 evidence-based complementary therapies.

-Research has shown that people who exercise regularly, practice relaxation and/or use other self care techniques have less pain and are more active than people who are not self-managers.
+Research has shown that people who exercise regularly, practice relaxation and/or use other self-care techniques have less pain and are more active than people who do not self-manage their condition.
 Courses are designed to give you the skills needed to take a more active part in your arthritis care, together with a healthcare team.

-Healthy eating can help you manage your arthritis as well as reduce your risk of other long-term conditions such as type 2 diabetes, heart disease, certain types of cancer and osteoporosis.
-It can help protect you against some potential side effects of drugs.
+Healthy eating can help you manage your arthritis as well as reduce your risk of other long-term conditions such as type 2 diabetes, heart disease, certain types of cancer, obesity and osteoporosis.
+It can also help protect you against some potential medicine side effects.
 If you are overweight and have osteoarthritis, even a small weight loss can greatly improve your mobility and health.

 vegetables and fruits